zachmccabe/zachmccabe.github.io/_briars/briars.md

-Briars is 1 part diary, 1 part social publishing experiment.
+Briars is 1 part nature journal, 1 part social publishing experiment.

 Call it meditation, gratitude, delight.
 I do this to remind myself of the remarkable world right in front of me.
 Figured I’d bring a few friends along for the ride.